 Causes & Types of Dog Aggression

-There are various types of dog aggression, and these can be classified according to the target (owner, unfamiliar visitor, child, other dogs, etc.) or motivation for aggression (fear, territorial, possessive, to name a few).
-A certain dog breed may become aggressive to just one target or in one location, while other dogs may show aggression across multiple contexts.
+There are various types of dog aggression, and these can be classified according to the target (owner, unfamiliar visitor, child, other pets, etc.) or motivation for aggression (fear, territorial, possessive, to name a few).
+Certain breeds may become aggressive to just one target or in one location, while other dogs may show aggression across multiple contexts.
 Here are a few of the most common types.